Jul977/AWS-2tier-Web-Architecture-Using-Terraform-modules/README.md

 You need to install aws-cli to use the aws functionally from your terminal.
 Download it from here [Cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

-### Create IAM Secret Key
-Cretae an IAM user and attach a policy e.g AdministratorAccess.
-- Create an Access key and secret key for the IAM user

 ### Create S3 Backend Bucket
 Create an S3 bucket to store the .tfstate file in the remote backend.
 - It is highly recommended that you enable Bucket Versioning on the S3 bucket to allow for state recovery in the case of accidental deletions and human error.